ianakotey/ostep-projects/concurrency-bank/README.md

 You'll need to learn how to use a few library routines from the C standard library (often called  **libc** ), well as the POSIX thread (Pthread) library for thread management to implement the source code for this program, which we'll assume is in a file called  **bank.c**.

 All C code is automatically linked with the C library, which is full of useful functions you can call to implement your program.
 You will have to tell the compiler to link the pthread library to your code manually (hence, we pass the -lpthread, or -lpt) flag to the compiler.
 Learn more about the C library [here](https://en.wikipedia.org/wiki/C_standard_library) and perhaps [here](https://www-s.acm.illinois.edu/webmonkeys/book/c_guide/)[1](https://github.com/remzi-arpacidusseau/ostep-projects/tree/master/initial-utilities#myfootnote1).
-Learn more about the Pthreads library [here](https://docs.oracle.com/cd/E19120-01/open.solaris/816-5137/tlib-1/index.html).
+Lelarn more about the Pthreads library [here](https://docs.oracle.com/cd/E19120-01/open.solaris/816-5137/tlib-1/index.html).

 For this project, we recommend using the following routines to do file input and output: **fopen()**, **fgets()**, **getline()**, and **fclose()**, as well as **pthread\_create** and **pthread\_join** for managing threads.
 Whenever you use a new function like this, the first thing you should do is read about it -- how else will you learn to use it properly?